 The Council has a statutory duty to have a strategy to prevent homelessness.
-We will bring a new Homelessness Strategy forward for approval in 2017.
+The Council will bring a new Homelessness Prevention Strategy forward for approval in 2017.
 This will set out the direction for meeting the city's vision; "In Birmingham we will work together to eradicate homelessness."
 Our fundamental aim is to prevent homelessness by ensuring that people who are at risk of homelessness have access to accommodation and do not end up living on the street.
 The strategy will detail how partners will seek to deliver on this objective through a positive pathway model that incorporates:

-- Universal prevention information, advice and assistance that is available to all at the earliest possible opportunity for those at risk of becoming homeless; - ➤ Targeted prevention risk-based interventions to prevent the threat of homelessness becoming a reality; - Crisis prevention providing relief and shelter at the point of crisis; - Housing Recovery preventing a further escalation of need and promoting recovery.
+- Universal prevention information, advice and assistance that is available to all at the earliest possible opportunity for those at risk of becoming homeless; - Targeted prevention risk-based interventions to prevent the threat of homelessness becoming a reality; - Crisis prevention providing relief and shelter at the point of crisis; - Housing Recovery preventing a further escalation of need and promoting recovery. - Range of housing options a platform to move into something long term stable and secure

 A Homeless Positive Pathway Partnership Board has been established to develop and deliver the strategy.
 Membership of the board will reflect the need for holistic responses to homelessness that address the impact on children, health and the ability to access employment as well as securing access to accommodation.
 This is essential in order that citizens have the resilience to sustain a home.
 In addition to the Partnership strategy and in the context of the Homeless Reduction Act, the Council will publish a Homeless Policy setting out the detail of how statutory duties will be delivered.
 This will incorporate good practice from the Trailblazer project and the use of the private rented sector to discharge homelessness duties.